 Created to mark the College’s 150th Anniversary in 2019, the Foundation Circle recognises donors who have given £1,500 or more in a financial year.
 Members are invited to a special event to see first-hand the impact of their donation.
-They are also be listed in and receive our annual Donor Report.
+They are also listed in our annual Donor Impact Report.

 What is the Foundation Circle?

 2019 marked Fitzwilliam’s 150th year, and to celebrate this special anniversary a new donor group was created to recognise donors who have given £1,500 or more in a financial year.
 Gifts at this level are the solid foundation of all Fitzwilliam’s activities: they support students experiencing hardship, they fund our outreach activities, they support the supervision system and they underpin our continued investment in the fabric of the College.

 Although major donations may offer transformative moments in the College’s history, it is the wider community of donors who collectively have the power to sustain continued growth.
 Through creating this Circle, during the anniversary of our foundation year, we both recognise the enormous value of this type of gift, and hope to inspire donors to become more involved in our work here at Fitz.

 Do I have to support a particular area?